bertiespell/lowbar/README.md

 var _ = {};
 ```

-This project is hosted on Github Page [here](https://bertiespell.github.io/lowbar/), and test coverage can be run locally using.
+This project is hosted on Github Pages [here](https://bertiespell.github.io/lowbar/).
+Test coverage can be run locally using Node.
 This will require Node v7.0.0 or higher which you can download and install [here](https://nodejs.org/en/download/).

 Clone the project, navigate into the directory and then install the necessary dependencies: